 “The State needs to review preventative measures that might have led to fewer mortalities and lower morbidity.
-In that regard, the role of Vitamin D needs to be addressed as part of an enhanced public health policy to protect the population against respiratory infections and other illnesses.”
+In that regard, the role of What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. needs to be addressed as part of an enhanced public health policy to protect the population against respiratory infections and other illnesses.”
 Oireachtas are recommending that vitamin D be made widely available, and given out at testing centres.

 Will the UK follow suit?
 Just like Ireland over a quarter of all citizens are vitamin D deficient, but this rises to one in two in the BAME community during winter.
 The NHS share patient data with Oxford University’s Big Data Institute.
 This includes hundreds of thousands of patient’s vitamin D levels, which could easily be associated with their incidence, severity and mortality from COVID-19.
 Why is this basic research not being done and acted on?
 Finland has one tenth the covid mortality and one of the lowest rates of vitamin D deficiency due to both widespread supplementation and food fortification.